chaos-polymtl/chaos-lab/docs/utilities.md

 ## Minimum fluidization & bed expansion

-Estimate the minimum fluidization velocity from hindered-drag correlations and visualize how the bed expands with superficial gas/liquid velocity.
+Estimate the minimum fluidization velocity from hindered-drag correlations.
+Visualize how the bed expands with superficial gas/liquid velocity (top graph) or what is the equilibrium superficial velocity as a function of the bed voidage (bottom graph).

 <div id="fluidization-tool" class="tool-card">
   <div class="tool-layout">